8ss/workers-docs/src/content/tooling/wrangler/commands.md

   `wrangler tail` will register a tailing session for your Worker, and start a server on `localhost` with a tunnel that listens for incoming log requests from your Worker.
 After starting `wrangler tail` in a directory with a project, you will receive a live feed of console and exception logs for each request your Worker receives.

-  Like all Wrangler commands, you should run `wrangler tail` from your Worker's root directory.
-You can configure the port for your local log server by passing the `--port` flag.
-An additional port is used for serving metrics information for the tunnel; this can be configured by passing the `--metrics-port` flag.
+  Like all Wrangler commands, run `wrangler tail` from your Worker's root directory (i.e. the directory with your `wrangler.toml`).

+   ## Optional Flags
+   * `--port PORT`: the port for your local log server
+   *  `--metrics-port PORT`: the port for serving metrics information about the tunnel.

 ### preview